dhpour/x-scroll-archive/README.md

 ## Description

 It captures all recieved X's posts/tweets and stores them in `elasticsearch`.
+You can set up any other method of storage you want in `server.js`.

 ## How to run